 Thanks for giving yourself the gift of community and creativity.
 We look forward to connecting with you!

-Fill out this form with any questions or comments you may have and Diversionary Theatre’s Education Outreach Director, Skyler Sullivan, will be in touch with you shortly.
+Fill out this form with any questions or comments you may have and Diversionary Theatre’s Director of Education and Community Engagement, Wilfred Paloma, will be in touch with you shortly.

 Alternatively, you can call us at

 (619) 220-0097 x 109.

 Arts Education is thriving at Diversionary Theatre, and our programs spread the seeds of understanding and tolerance around our unique mission as the third oldest LGBTQIA+ theater in the country.
 Watch this video to learn more about each of our education programs.